nyx-project/vyhub-documentation/docs/game/minecraft.md

 ## Bans and Warnings

-> Bans and Warnings are synced between servers withing one serverbundle.
+> Bans and Warnings are synced between servers within one serverbundle.

 When using a proxy network: When all backend servers are in one serverbundle, bans are global.